elegantchaos/Builder/README.md

 ### Discussion

-In this demo, the Configuration target from the example project actually embeds the configuration as a dictionary inside itself, and returns it as JSON when run.
+In this demo, the Configuration target from the example project is bespoke code.
+It actually embeds the configuration as a dictionary inside itself, and returns it as JSON when run.

 This is the complete source for it: